psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ```

-The Mayor hoped the town officials should welcome to the Prince in "a becoming manner", although one of the councillors, Mr Pinnock, a dissenter, hoped that anyone not attending becuase of differening religious views would not be castigated for showing an assumed disloyalty to the Queen's consort.
+The Mayor hoped the town officials should welcome to the Prince in "a becoming manner", although one of the councillors, Mr Pinnock, a dissenter, hoped that anyone not attending because of dissenting religious views would not be castigated for showing an assumed disloyalty to the Queen's consort.
 Pittis magnanimously suggested he would be pleased to see everyone there, and let the matter drop.

 ```{admonition} A becoming manner, August 1854
 :class: dropdown